Self-Infilling Code Generation: Experiments

-\paragraph{On the Effect of $\tau$ and $N$.} $\tau$ and $N$ are introduced hyper-parameters in our self-infilling generation framework.
+\paragraph{On the Effect of $\tau$ and $N$.} $\tau$ and $N$ are main hyper-parameters in our self-infilling generation framework.
 The parameter $\tau$ determines the trigger point for the self-infilling interruption.
 Specifically, a larger $\tau$ value indicates a more aggressive approach towards activating self-infilling to regularize generation, and vice versa.
 Besides, the parameter $N$ controls the duration of looped decoding execution.
 We conduct a detailed analysis to examine the influence of $\tau$ and $N$ on the generation results, as presented in \cref{fig:ablation:tau} (as well as \cref{fig:ablation:tau_n_codellama13b,,fig:ablation:tau_n_starcoder,,fig:ablation:tau_n_starcoderbase} in \cref{app:additional_exp_results:ablation_tau_n}).
 When the looping mechanism (\cref{model:self_infilling:looped}) is inactive ($N=0$), We observe that a larger $\tau$ typically correlates with slightly worse performance.
-This could be attributed to \textbf{1)} the complexity of infilling and \textbf{2)} the challenge in crafting an apt suffix with access to a more limited prefix; nevertheless, large $\tau$ values lead to better control over generation structures.
-For instance, nearly 13\% of solutions generated by \codellama~7B on \humaneval exhibit degeneracy at $\tau = 0.1$, which is reduced to 2.4\% when $\tau$ is increased to $0.25$.
-We also notice that activating looping with a higher $N$ is helpful for mitigating the degenerate issue.
+This could be attributed to \textbf{1)} the complexity of infilling and \textbf{2)} the challenge in crafting an apt suffix according to a limited prefix; nevertheless, large $\tau$ values lead to better control over generation structures.
+For instance, nearly 13\% of solutions generated by \codellama~7B on \humaneval exhibit degeneracy at $\tau = 0.1$, which is reduced to 2.4\% when increasing $\tau$ to $0.25$.
 When equipped with the looping mechanism, most $\tau$ settings exhibit improved performance as $N$ increases, despite some fluctuations at longer looping durations.
 Their performance generally surpasses the left-to-right completion baseline significantly.
 An exception is observed when $\tau = 0.0$, where self-infilling is not engaged in the first iteration.
 This case is equivalent to initializing the generation with left-to-right decoding, which is shown to benefit less from looping compared to other settings of $\tau$.
 This trend may step from the inherently less structured nature of the left-to-right generation, narrowing the exploration space in subsequent iterations.